 MSP 4252.
 Law and Ethics of Digital Media.
 3 Credit Hours.

-This course is intended to introduce students to American law and regulation as it pertains to digital media (Internet, mobile, multimedia, satellite, digital communication).
+Why should you want to study digital media law?
+Almost every behavior you (the individual) or you (the media professional) engage in online can become a legal or ethical quandary.
+This course is intended to introduce students to American law and regulation as it pertains to digital media (internet, mobile media, digital communication).
 Because legal issues permeate society, it is important for potential communication professionals to understand the principles of media law, both as observers of the judicial process and as potential participants in legal matters stemming from professional activities.
-As the new communication technologies become more integrated into our media landscape, new legal and ethical issues are being debated and new law is made every day.
+As digital communication technologies integrate into our media landscape, new legal and ethical issues are being debated and new law is made every day.
 Historical perspectives will be discussed, but the primary focus of the class is on the current status of communicators' legal rights and the theoretical underpinnings on which they're based.
 This course will help you both as citizens and as prospective media professionals.

 Class Restrictions: Must be enrolled in one of the following Classes: Junior 60 to 89 Credits, Senior 90 to 119 Credits, Senior/Fifth Year 120+ Credits.